 Pentax KP vs Sony A6000

-The Pentax KP and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in January 2017 and February 2014.
+The Pentax KP and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2017 and February 2014.
 The KP is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Mirrorless system camera|

 |Pentax K mount lenses||Sony E mount lenses|